-There is a widespread misconception that data created and stored in Office 365 does not need to be backed up.
+There is a widespread misconception that data created and stored in Microsoft 365 does not need to be backed up.

 An astonishing 1 in 3 companies report losing data stored in cloud-based applications.
 That means the permanent deletion of potentially hundreds of work hours.